rafaelcoelho1409/rafaelcoelho1409.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Portfolio Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: |-
+        Here are all my portfolio projects I've been published in the last years.<br><br>
+        My main purpose with all these projects is to get more experience and to deliver new results and values thinking about new and future projects.
       filters:
         folders:
           - project
     design:
       view: article-grid
       fill_image: false
-      columns: 3
+      columns: 2
 ---